A completed application consists of the following:

 Click here for the FAST Application

 Gloucester Biotechnology Academy is licensed through the Massachusetts Division of Professional Licensure as private occupational school (License #: 13100372).
-The Biotechnology Laboratory Technician Certificate, awarded to students who:
+The Biotechnology Laboratory Technician Certificate is awarded to students who:

 Complete Semesters I and II, meeting technology skills assessment requirements.